peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### WriteJSONTo
-    public void WriteJSONTo​(java.io.OutputStream outputStream, JSONOptions options) throws java.io.IOException Converts this object to a string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.
+    public void WriteJSONTo​(java.io.OutputStream outputStream, JSONOptions options) throws java.io.IOException Converts this object to a text string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.
 If the CBOR object contains CBOR maps, or is a